keu/docs/astro/cli/astro-deploy.md

 # The CLI looks for a Docker image with a matching name in your local Docker registry and builds your project with it
 $ astro deploy --image-name my-custom-runtime-image

+# Deploy only DAGs to a specific Deployment
+$ astro deploy ckvvfp9tf509941drl4vela81n --dags
 ```

 </TabItem>